Great Farm Auction

 There may never have been a Wreningham village auction on anything like this scale before or since; hence we have chosen to brand it the “Great Farm Auction”.

 The more recent Royal Hotel, in Norwich, opened at the north end of Prince of Wales Road in 1897; it closed in 1977.
 This very large building still exists but is now used as a business centre.
 It had replaced an earlier “Royal Hotel” – which was an old coaching inn, standing on Gentleman’s Walk overlooking Norwich’s marketplace.
-NB It was necessary to obtain royal approval before incorporating “Royal” in the naming of premises and Queen Victoria gave permision for the naming of the new hotel.
+NB It was necessary to obtain royal approval before incorporating “Royal” in the naming of premises and Queen Victoria gave permission for the naming of the new hotel.

 The earlier “hotel” was one of a number of old inns which had originally been built to provide lodgings in central Norwich for travellers – typically arriving in stagecoaches.
 Stagecoaches gave way to rail travel and, after the old Royal coaching inn was demolished, the Royal Arcade was constructed in its place.”
 Presumably, the queen approved this naming, too?

-Our farms auction, being held in 1869, must have taken place at the original “coaching inn” premises.
+Our farms’ auction, being held in 1869, must have taken place at the original “coaching inn” premises.

 Both the London to Norwich and Cambridge to Norwich railway lines had opened in the 1840s so holding a single auction for the combined Wreningham and Palgrave farms in Norwich would have been convenient for those who wanted to travel by train.